-- A second opinion is paid as a limited oral exam. - Limited or problem-focused oral exams - Limited exams are covered two times per benefit period.
+- Limited or problem-focused oral exams evaluate a specific dental problem, or oral health complaint, dental emergency, or referral for other treatment. - Limited exams are covered two times per Benefit Period.
 They cannot be part of any other oral exam and must be performed by a licensed Dentist or dental hygienist.